 As a Giovanni Armenise-Harvard Professor of Basic Medical Sciences at Harvard Medical School and Children’s Hospital Boston and Howard Hughes Medical Institute Professor, Dr. Harrison studies protein interactions of viruses and antibodies to understand the organization and dynamics of these macromolecular assemblies.
-Prof. Harrison is the current Chair of the Advisory Board.
 Find out More »

 Dr. Brunger is Professor and Chair of the Department of Molecular and Cellular Physiology at Stanford University and, since 1995, has been named a Howard Hughes Medical Institute Investigator.
 He studies neurotransmission, vessical trafficking, and membrane fusions using X-ray crystallography and NMR spectroscopy structure determination techniques.
 Find out More »